emilyriehl/yoneda/simplicial-hott/9-yoneda.md

 #lang rzk-1
 ```

+## Prerequisites

+- `hott/*` - we require various prerequisites from homotopy type theory, for instance the axiom of function extensionality
+- `3-simplicial-type-theory.md` — we rely on definitions of simplicies and their subshapes
+- `4-extension-types.md` — we use the fubini theorem and extension extensionality
+- `5-segal-types.md` - we make heavy use of the notion of Segal types

 ## Natural transformations between representable functors

 In what follows, we'll consider a Segal type A with two fixed terms a and b.